gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 Once the run is created, set up the routing rules for re-routing rejected orders.

-* **Add Queue Filter**: Apply the `Queue Filter` in the order batch settings and select the `Rejected Order Item` queue.
+* **Order Filter**: Apply the `Queue Filter` in the order batch settings and select the `Rejected Order Item` queue.
 This ensures that only rejected orders are included in this batch.
-* **Sort Orders**: Set the sorting criteria to `Order Date`, ensuring that the oldest rejected orders are reprocessed first, following a first-in, first-out (FIFO) method.
+* **Order Sort**: Set the sorting criteria to `Order Date`, ensuring that the oldest rejected orders are reprocessed first, following a first-in, first-out (FIFO) method.

 #### Create Inventory Rule

 Now, create an inventory rule that routes orders to the best available location.

-* **Add Inventory Filter**: If you are checking the inventory at all locations, without any additional filters, you don't have to add inventory rule here.
+* **Inventory Filter**: If you are checking the inventory at all locations, without any additional filters, you don't have to add inventory rule here.
-* **Sort Inventory**: Sort by `proximity` to the customer’s delivery address to minimize shipping costs.
+* **Inventory Sort**: Sort by `proximity` to the customer’s delivery address to minimize shipping costs.
-* **Define Actions**: If inventory is unavailable across all locations, select one of the following options:
+* **Actions**: If inventory is unavailable across all locations, select one of the following options:
   * If you want to split the order to allocate the inventory for the items available, turn on the toggle for partial rejection.
   * If you have another inventory rule for further allocation, select send to `Next Rule` to attempt routing based on the next rule.
   * If no further rules exist, select send to `Unfillable Queue` to handle orders manually or through alternative processes.